 How are degree days calculated?

-A degree day is the difference between the temperature outside and the baseline temperature.
+A degree day is the difference between the temperature outside and the baseline temperature of a site.
 The baseline temperature is the temperature above which a building needs to be cooled, or below which a building needs to be heated.
-The degree day regression is a linear regression made between energy consumption and degree days, and how strong the correlation is can be used as a measure of how efficiently a building is being heated or cooled.

 How can I see which of my sites are consuming the most energy?

-On the overview page there is a leaderboard that ranks all of your sites in respect of their consumption.
-You can normalise the leaderboards by area, number of rooms or number of people if the data exists.
-You can enter this data for a site from the Sites page.
+The Overview page has a leaderboard that lists your sites in order of their energy consumption.
+You can normalise the leaderboard if metadata exists for all sites.
+You can update a site's metadata from the Sites page.

 Why can't I overlay weather data?

-Why do some of the cards at the top of the consumption page say NaN or na ?
+Why do the cards on the consumption page displaying NaN or Infinity?

 Why is the cost on the cards different to my energy bill?

-The cost estimate on the cards is an estimate based on the costs you set on the preferences page, or based on national averages.
-If you are on a variable tariff or buy energy in a different way, then your actual energy cost could significantly vary from the estimate.
+The cost figure on the cards is an estimate based on the price per unit you set on the Preferences page.
+When you first sign up for Surple, we set this value to the national average.
+If you are on a variable tariff, then your actual energy cost could vary from the estimate.

-To see an energy link someone has shared with you, you will need to be logged in.
-If you can’t see it, it might be because you are not logged.
+To see an energy link someone has shared with you, you need to log in to your Surple account.

-You can make a suggestion by going to the issues page, and submitting an issue of type ‘suggestion’ from the form on the right.
+You can submit your idea by going to the Communications page and creating an issue of type Suggestion.

-For any issues or suggestions for the team at Surple, you can email email@example.com
+If you have any suggestions for the team at Surple, feel free to email us at firstname.lastname@example.org.

-Who can I contact if I think my energy data is wrong?
+Who can I contact if I think my energy data is incorrect?

-If you think there is something wrong with your energy, gas, or water data, please get in contact with the team at firstname.lastname@example.org as soon as possible.
+If you think there is something wrong with your utility data, please email us at email@example.com as soon as possible.

 How is missing data handled?

-How do I know if my energy consumption is normal?
+How do I know if I am energy efficient?

-Energy consumption levels and patterns are different for every business and every building.
-We cannot tell you whether your consumption is normal, only if it is normal compared to the usual patterns of energy in that particular building.
+Energy consumption levels are different for every business and every building.
+We cannot tell you whether your consumption is typical, only if it is reasonable compared to the usual patterns of energy in that particular building.

 Can I change my company code?

-You cannot change your company code as it is used for identification throughout our system.
-If you think you have a security issue with it then please get in contact at firstname.lastname@example.org and we will deal with your case individually.
+You can not change your company code as we use it for identification throughout our system.
+If you think you have a security issue with your company code, then please get in contact at firstname.lastname@example.org, and we will deal with your case individually.

 How can I delete my account?

-If you wish to end your contract with Surple, get in touch at firstname.lastname@example.org with your company number and request.
-Details of cancelling your contract will be detailed in your contract.
+If you wish to end your contract with Surple, please get in touch at email@example.com.
+Your contract should contain more information regarding contract cancellation.